mercadopago/devsite-docs/guides/online-payments/checkout-pro/advanced-integration.en.md

 ## Receive payment notifications

-IPN notifications (_Instant Payment Notification_) are automatic notifications about creating new payments and status updates, letting you know if transactions have been approved, declined, or are pending.
+IPN notifications (_Instant Payment Notification_) are automatic notifications that can be sent when there are payments and/or status updates, letting you know if transactions have been approved, declined, or are pending.

 [Receive IPN notifications](https://www.mercadopago[FAKER][URL][DOMAIN]/developers/en/guides/notifications/ipn)